Bar and Court Admissions

 Professional and Civic Activities

 Mr. Masinter served as law clerk to the Honorable James L. Dennis of the Louisiana Supreme Court, 1987-88.
 He is a member of the American Bar Association Sections of Litigation and Business Law.
 He is currently the Director of the Educational Programing Committee, Chair of the Meetings and Programs Subcommittee and Vice Chair of the Publications Subcommittee for the Business and Corporate Litigation Committee of the ABA Business Law Section.
 He is also the former Newsletter Chair of the Committee as well as the former Co-Chair of the Business Torts Subcommittee of the Committee.
-He has spoken at ABA meetings on arbitration topics and has acted as an instructor for the National Institute for Trial Advocacy.
+He has spoken at ABA meetings on litigation and arbitration topics and has acted as an instructor for the National Institute for Trial Advocacy.
 Mr. Masinter also is a member of the Louisiana State Bar Association, and has joined the Securities Industry and Financial Markets Association.

 Mr. Masinter is the former President of the Board of Commissioners of the New Orleans City Park Improvement Association and continues to serve as a Commissioner and is a member of its Legal Committee.
 He serves on the Board of Directors of Lighthouse Louisiana (where he also serves as the Chairman Elect of the Board), the Board of Trustees of the New Orleans Museum of Art and the Board of Commissioners of the Hurstville Security and Neighborhood Improvement District.
 He was also recently elected to the Board of Directors of The St. Charles Avenue Association.
 Mr. Masinter recently completed a sixth term on the Board of Trustees of Trinity Episcopal School, where he served as Vice-Chairman and head of the Development Committee.
 He is a past president and board member of Save Our Cemeteries, Inc.